nDmitry/RationalAnswer.club/README.md

 First of all, this is a fork of another [project](https://github.com/vas3k/vas3k.club) originally developed by [@vas3k](https://github.com/vas3k).
 So thanks to him and their top contributors for the great amount of work done!

-Take some time to press F and give some respects to our [best contributors](https://github.com/nDmitry/RationalAnswer/graphs/contributors), who spent their own time to make the community better.
+Take some time to press F and give some respects to our [best contributors](https://github.com/nDmitry/RationalAnswer/graphs/contributors), who spent their own time to make the club better.

 - [@nDmitry](https://github.com/nDmitry)